Nikhilshettys/Nikhilshettys/README.md

 I'm currently student.

-I pursuing Bechelor of Engg in COMPUTER SCIENCE AND ENGINEERING.I'm intrested in wed development and front development.presently Dedicating effort for innovation and desinging.
+I pursuing Bechelor of Engg in COMPUTER SCIENCE AND ENGINEERING.I'm intrested in wed development and front development.presently Dedicating effort to HTML and CSS.

 ## 🌐 Socials: